MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-dataset.md

 #### \definition folder

 This file is only available if the Power BI project is saved using the TMDL format.
 It replaces the [model.bim](#modelbim) file.
-Contains a [Tabular Model Definition Language (TMDL)](/analysis-services/tmdl/tmdl-overview) [Database object](/analysis-services/tmsl/database-object-tmsl) definition of the project model.
+This file contains a [Tabular Model Definition Language (TMDL)](/analysis-services/tmdl/tmdl-overview) [Database object](/analysis-services/tmsl/database-object-tmsl) definition of the project model.

 #### model.bim